ni/nimble/packages/nimble-components/src/wafer-map/specs/features/rendering.md

 The proposed design should consider the following factors:

--   Efficiently handle large and complex datasets
+-   Efficiently handle large datasets with multiple layers of metadata
 -   Minimize rendering time and improve overall performance
 -   Measure and improve performance metrics
 -   Maintain compatibility with existing design patterns and web standards